aiops/logsight-sdk-py/docs/source/quick_start/quick_start.rst

 Detect the anomaly status of the latest data point
 ==================================================

-+ wait 60 seconds after sending the log records to allow logsight.ai to process the log records
++ Wait 60 seconds after sending the last log record to allow logsight.ai AI-driven processing to finish
-+ query logsight.ai for incidents within the time window when log records were sent
++ Query logsight.ai for possible incidents

 .. code:: python